Big Brother: Over the Top: HouseGuests

 12 of the 13 HouseGuests were announced on September 26, 2016, including a pair of sisters, Alex and Morgan Willett.
 The 13th HouseGuest was announced to be returnee from the original series.
-Two HouseGuests were voted on by the public and Jason Roy from the Big Brother 17 was chosen to re-enter the house.
+Two HouseGuests were voted on by the public and Jason Roy from Big Brother 17 was chosen to re-enter the house.

 Other potential HouseGuest

 The final 13th HouseGuest was chosen by a public vote between two HouseGuests from the broadcast version: Jason Roy from Big Brother 17 and Jozea Flores from Big Brother 18.

-Future Appearances

-Morgan Willett has appeared on two MTV shows, Ex on the Beach and The Challenge: War of the Worlds.
-Monte Massongill also appeared on the second season of Ex on the Beach as Morgan's ex.

 Episodes

 America's Care Package

 Each week, voters would choose which of the HouseGuests would receive a special power.
 As on Big Brother 18, all Care Packages were revealed to the public upon the commencement of the first vote.
 The HouseGuests were made aware of this twist, though the weekly rewards were left unspecified until the package was dropped in the backyard for public unboxing.
 Once a HouseGuest receives a Care Package, they are ineligible to receive another one until all other remaining HouseGuests have received one.
 During week 8, no voting for "The Final Four Challenge" Care Package took place, as all HouseGuests remaining had received a Care Package, except for Justin.
 Thus, the Care Package was awarded to him.